-For career advancement in related areas in the College service, where the job specification requires a bachelor's degree, the possession of a vocational instructor's diploma or certificate shall be considered on a parity basis.
+For career advancement in related areas in the College service, where the job specification requires a bachelor's degree, the possession of a Provincial Instructor's Diploma may be considered.

 12.12 Exchange Programs

 The College agrees that exchange programs between the College and other jurisdictions, public and private, will be encouraged.
 Employees will be given the opportunity to participate in exchange programs at full basic pay and benefits.